hydrohotel.net - a Richard Price webspace

 "This is a felicitous gathering of Richard Price's unusual, poignant and funny poetry, which has been appearing in chapbooks, magazines and beautiful small-press volumes for more than a decade.
 They are clear, witty, intelligent, versatile and often highly moving; superb examples of a hard-earned surface simplicity conveying oceanic depths of feeling and thought.
 His lyric sequence "Hand Held", about a daughter with learning difficulties, is a masterpiece of spare, hesitant, minimal language.
 Price excels at rendering and exploiting the pregnant pauses and telling gaps in human speech." - Robert Potts, The Guardian

-"Big Bang research" from Lucky Day
+Sample poem: "Big Bang research"

 news & events